Utah Plumbing Continuing Education

 Our Utah 12 hour plumbers CE course is exactly what you need to renew.
 All of our courses can be completed At Your Pace Online to help you meet the state's requirements to maintain your license.
 Once you finish your course we will report the completion to the Utah DOPL.
-Rush reporting is available upon request, and whether regular or expedited, reporting is always free.
+Rush reporting is available.

 Utah 12 Hour Plumber 2018 IPC Update CE Course

 This 12 hour course is specifically designed for plumbers in the state of Utah.
 It covers every significant change made to the 2018 IPC and the amendments made to the 2018 IPC when Utah adopted it as the new plumbing code for the state, effective July 1, 2019.
 It is comprised of the following four classes: